jazzband/Watson/docs/user-guide/commands.md

 Stop monitoring time for the current project.

-If '--at' option is given, the provided stopping time is used.
-The specified time must be after the begin of the to be ended frame and must not be in the future.
+If `--at` option is given, the provided stopping time is used.
+The specified time must be after the beginning of the to-be-ended frame and must not be in the future.

 Example: